syntalos/syntalos/README.md

 We recommend Debian 13 (Trixie) or Ubuntu 24.04 (Noble Numbat) to build & run Syntalos, but any Linux distribution that has a recent enough C++ compiler and Qt version should work.
-On Ubuntu, you can get some updated dependencies by adding the Syntalos PPA: `sudo add-apt-repository -y ppa:ximion/syntalos`
+On Ubuntu 24.04, you can get some required updated dependencies via the Syntalos PPA.
+The PPA can be added using this command: `sudo add-apt-repository -y ppa:ximion/syntalos`

 Some modules may require additional dependencies on libraries to communicate with hardware devices, or to implement their repective features.